- Normal precautions

 Egypt is in an active earthquake zone and there have been occasional earthquakes, with the last major one in 1992.
 If you ’are travelling to, or living in, Egypt, make sure you know what to do in the event of an earthquake.

 Entry requirements (visa/passport)

-Irish citizens need a visa to enter Egypt, which is usually available on arrival for tourists travelling on ordinary passports.
+Irish citizens will normally need a visa to enter Egypt, which is usually available on arrival for tourists travelling on ordinary passports.
 If travelling to Egypt for work or business reasons it is recommended that you obtain a visa in advance.
 For further information about the entry requirements for Egypt, including visa and other immigration information, ask your travel agent or contact the Embassy of Egypt in Ireland.

 If you travel between Egypt and Israel, you may experience difficulties in or be refused entry to some other countries in the region if your passport has evidence of travel to Israel.
 This includes entry and exit stamps issued at the border crossings or if your luggage has stickers indicating you have been to Israel.

 In general tap water is not safe to drink.
 Bottled water is cheap and readily available.